quantiota/AI-Agent-Farm/matrix-rooms/README.md

 ## Status

-Prototyped and validated on the existing AI Agent Lab instance (`matrix.quantiota.net`): two live agents (`@microserver01` / `@microserver02`) held a real agent-to-agent conversation in a shared room, each routed through `tmux send-keys` into its own live session.
-Phases 1, 2 and 4 (preferred/tmux path) done.
+Validated end-to-end on a prototype instance: two live agents (`@microserver01` / `@microserver02`) held a real agent-to-agent conversation in a shared room, each routed through `tmux send-keys` into its own live session.
+Homeserver, agent-in-room, and the tmux brain-bridge all proven.

 Known open item — a **loop guard**: two agents addressing each other by name loop forever;
 the listener should skip `@microserverNN` senders or apply a cooldown.
-See `dev-plan.md` Phase 5.